Sources: Rendon to Angels for 7 years, $245M

 Considered one of the best defensive third basemen, Rendon has played in at least 136 games five times in his career, including 146 last season.
 He missed 14 games in April due to a left elbow contusion and also missed the All-Star Game, opting to rehab minor injuries to his left quad and hamstring.

-Agent Scott Boras represents Rendon, Stephen Strasburg, who reached a new deal with the Nationals on Monday, and Cole, who agreed with the Yankees on Tuesday.
+Agent Scott Boras represents Rendon, Stephen Strasburg (who reached a new deal with the Nationals on Monday) and Cole.
 The combined value of those contracts is $814 million.